Responsible gambling – help & advice

 Citizens Advice

-Citizens Advice is a one-stop shop for confidential advice either on the phone or in person.
-This organisation is able to help people with a multitude of issues, not just debt management as a result of problem gambling.
+Citizens Advice is a charitable organisation that acts as a one-stop shop for confidential advice either on the phone or in person.
+They are able to help people with a multitude of issues, not just debt management as a result of problem gambling.

 Website: https://www.citizensadvice.org.uk/debt-and-money/gambling-problems/get-help-with-gambling-problems/